We’ve Got 5 Business Loans Women Entrepreneurs Should Know About

 This way, Experian and Equifax will have something to report on.

 First you ought to build trade lines that report.
-This is also called the vendor credit tier.
+This is also called vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

 But to start with, what is trade credit?
 These trade lines are credit issuers who will give you initial credit when you have none now.
 Terms are commonly Net 30, instead of revolving.